gravitational/teleport/rfd/0153-resource-guidelines.md

 If partial updates of a resource are desired, the request may contain a [FieldMask](https://developers.google.com/protocol-buffers/docs/reference/google.protobuf#field-mask).
-Where a field mask is specified, the RPC should leverage the `Patch` method of the backend to perform a partial update of the resource.
+Where a field mask is specified, the RPC should leverage the `Patch` method of the storage service to perform a partial update of the resource.

 The request MUST fail and return a `trace.NotFound` error if there is no matching resource in the backend.